TanishqDsharma/SovrynNode-on-Akash/README.md

 # Conclusion:
-  * I have successfully deployed my application on akash just by following the above steps
+  * I have successfully deployed Sovryn Node on akash just by following the above steps
-  * <b>My application link: </b>http://io375ka6dldvb3drt7do4s1q78.ingress.sjc1p0.mainnet.akashian.io/
+  * <b>My Sovryn Node link: </b>http://io375ka6dldvb3drt7do4s1q78.ingress.sjc1p0.mainnet.akashian.io/
   * For futher guidance to deploy your application on Akash you can follow Akash docs for beginners: https://docs.akash.network/guides/deployment